*Updated 2019

 It can curb obesity

-America is among the top 10 countries when it comes to the global obesity epidemic, and rising consumption of sugary drinks has been a major contributor.
+America is the 12th most obese country in the world but number one when it comes to high-income countries, according to Forbes.
+Rising consumption of sugary drinks has been a major contributor.
 This is because many people ignore the amount of calories in their soft drinks.
 A typical 20-ounce soda contains 15 to 18 teaspoons of sugar and adds around an extra 240 calories to one’s daily intake.
-For those who drink more than 20 ounces of soda a day, the soda tax may make them think twice before adding these “empty calories” to their meal.
-In fact, Berkeley, CA, which was the first US city that instigated the soda tax four years ago, has seen a 52% decline in soda consumption over its first three years in effect.
+For those who drink more than 20 ounces of soda a day, a soda tax may make them think twice before adding these “empty calories” to their meal.
+In fact, five large cities across the US that have implemented a soda tax have seen a 33% reduction in the volume of soda purchases since the tax went into effect.

 It worked with cigarettes